aruizca/confluence-main-app/README.md

 ```
 This will generate the OBR file on: `/target/main-app-1.0.0-SNAPSHOT.obr`

-4. Upload OBR file to your Confluence instance
+4. Upload OBR file to your Confluence instance using UPM

 ### Current problem!!!

-Only the main app is installed but the sample app is not.
+In the UPM only the main app appear as installed and the sample app is not.

 ## OBR tutorials and other guides used